Shiori1203/hello-world/README.md

 Made dead links using the hash symbol ▶︎ Why should I make dead links though?
 Turned an image into a link

+Day 7: 11/28/2017
+Today's Progress:
+Created a Bulleted Unordered List and an ordered lists Added placefolder to text
+Applied those to my website